Quick Facts: Earning an Ed.D. in Arkansas

 Arkansas Tech University

-Award hunters should take a look at Scholarships at Arkansas Tech, which has separate sections for all types of awards, including ideas for external scholarships.
+Award hunters should take a look at Scholarships at Arkansas Tech, which has details on all types of awards, including ideas for external scholarships.
 In addition, the Graduate College has some useful advice on Funding Your Degree and info on Graduate Assistantships.
 Ask the Ed.D.
 Program coordinator for more info.

 Harding University